geriskenderi/recommender-systems/README.md

 You can check examples and other commands you can use with pipenv by simply running `pipenv`.

 ## Project structure
-There are 3 main directories that make up this project:
+There are 3 main directories:

 1. **implementations_from_scratch**: In here you can find our from-scratch implementations of some of the algorithms that we used.
 It was useful for us to see and understand how the algorithms and recommendation techniques worked on a low level before moving on to using various libraries.
 The varous implementations include two KNN collaborative filtering algorithms (user and item based), an implementation of Matrix Factorization, Neural Collaborative Filtering and BPR based on Keras:
 2. **notebooks**: This directory contains the code divided by the category of the algorithms that we have used in this project.
 In each notebook there is a detailed implementation along with evaluation and most importantly **Grid Search** for the bigger models: